cyildiz/yii-composite-unique-validator/README.md

 Yii Composite Unique Validator Extension
 ==============================

-##Tags
-unique, composite, unique key, composite unique key, validator, unique validator

-##Name
-composite-unique-validator

-##Short Summary
-Validates that the combination of several attributes values (composite key) is unique in the given database table.

-##Description
-ECompositeUniqueValidator validates that the combined values of the given attributes (composite key) is unique in the corresponding database table.
+_ECompositeUniqueValidator_ validates that the combined values of the given attributes (composite key) is unique in the corresponding database table.

 It is a modification of the build in _CUniqueValidator_.
 All properties and methods of the _CUniqueValidator_ should also work with this validator, with the exception of the property `attributeName`.

-##Requirements
+###Requirements
 Tested with Yii 1.1.9, should work with Yii 1.1 or above.

-##Usage
+###Usage

 #### Files
 Extract the zip file.<br>